-- DoORIS&BC is responsible for the risk management system of the Exchange, particularly for the management of operational risk, including information security and business continuity risk, strategic, reputational and model risks, ESG risks.
-As part of managing certain types of risk, DoORIS&BC engages: - FRMO team in terms of financial risks, in particular in relation to transactions with own assets; - ICS team in terms of regulatory risk management in accordance with approved documents; - DoICC team in terms of compliance risk management; - Legal Department team in terms of legal risk management; - Department of Communications in terms of reputational risk management; - The Tax Group team in terms of tax risks management; - Strategy Department in terms of strategic risk management; - Financial Unit team in terms of ESG risks; - The PO in terms of project risk management.
+DoORIS&BC is responsible for organising the risk management system of the Exchange, particularly for the management of operational risk, including information security and business continuity risk, strategic, reputational and model risks, ESG risks.

+As part of managing certain types of risk, DoORIS&BC engages:

+- FRMO team in terms of financial risks, in particular in relation to transactions with own assets; - ICS team in terms of regulatory risk management in accordance with approved documents; - DoICC team in terms of compliance and sanctions risk management; - Legal Department team in terms of legal risk management; - Department of Marketing and Communications in terms of reputational risk management; - The Tax Group team in terms of tax risks management; - Strategic Development Department in terms of strategic risk management; - Finance Unit in terms of ESG risks; - The PO in terms of project risk management;

-The Director of DoORIS&BC, Business Units Heads referred to herein may serve on committees and commissions which are not structural units of the Exchange.
+The Head of DoORIS&BC, Business Units Heads referred to herein may serve on committees and commissions which are not structural units of the Exchange.

-For the Director of DoORIS&BC, Moscow Exchange is a primary place of employment.
+For the Head of DoORIS&BC, Moscow Exchange is a primary place of employment.

-The Director of DoORIS&BC, employees of business units referred to herein are entitled to demand information (documents), including written explanations, from employees and Exchange's company officials on the matters arising in the course of performance of their duties.
+The Head of DoORIS&BC, employees of business units referred to herein are entitled to demand information (documents), including written explanations, from employees and Exchange's company officials on the matters arising in the course of performance of their duties.

-Responsibilities of DoORIS&BC Director include, but are not limited to:
+Responsibilities of the Head of DoORIS&BC include, but are not limited to: